Cacti/plugin_npc/README.md

 Besides muddying the logs there is no harm and so far this is the only way I have been able to keep ndo2db running.

+## Bugs and Feature Enhancements

+Bug and feature enhancements for the npc plugin are handled in GitHub.
+If you find a first search the Cacti forums for a solution before creating an issue in GitHub.

+## Changelog

+--- 3.0 ---

+* feature: compatibility improvements for cacti 1.2.x